Keeper Password Manager

 My name is Adrian Try, and I believe everyone can benefit from using a password manager.
 They’ve been making my life easier for over a decade and I recommend them.

 I used LastPass for five or six years from 2009.
 My managers were able to give me access to web services without me knowing the passwords, and remove access when I no longer needed it.
-And when I left the job, there were no concerns about who I might share the passwords with.
+And when I left the job, there were no concerns about who I might share the passwords.

 A few years ago I switched to Apple’s iCloud Keychain.
 It integrates well with macOS and iOS, suggests and automatically fills in passwords (both for websites and applications), and warns me when I have used the same password on multiple sites.
 But it doesn’t have all of the features of its competitors, and I’m keen to evaluate the options as I write this series of reviews.